-According to Authority Nutrition, these are considered healthy fats.
-This is ‘real food’, they have some nutrients and should be included as part of a well balanced diet.
+These are considered healthy fats, supports brain health, and should be included as part of a well-balanced diet.

 3) Extra Virgin Olive Oil

 Vegetable oils should be completely avoided.
-These are all highly processed, refined and have little to no nutritional value.
+Unless it’s labeled as non-GMO and/or organic, these are highly processed, refined, and have little to no nutritional value.

-Being more aware of what we put into our bodies is a good thing.
-All it takes is one small change at a time.
+We should all be more aware of what we put into our bodies.
+Sometimes all it takes is one small change at a time.

 Adapted from Robin Hood.